ScrapyardRs/Drax/README.md

 The invisible transport layer between bytes and processed frames.

+## Examples

+Please see the examples directory for examples of how to use the project.

+To execute an example you can run either `cargo run -p <example>` or `just example <example>`.

+## Future Plans

+- Add derive macros to automatically derive the `PacketComponent` trait.
+- Add documentation in README.md for creating custom packets.
+- Add derive documentation in the README.md.
+- Build documentation surrounding context building and using context with packets.

 ## Packet Framing

 Packet framing with Drax is not traditional.
 The packets are not sized then read into a buffer, but instead